Backup & Restore

 docker compose down - Extract the backup zip to a temporary directory.

-settings.jsonandchannelwatch.dbto your/configvolume path on the host. - Copy
+settings.jsonandchannelwatch.dbto your/configvolume path on the host. - If the backup contains

 chmod 600 /your/config/path/encryption.key - Start the container: